deslicer/dev1666/docs/ai_sidekick/MACOS_GUIDE.md

-# macOS Setup Guide for AI Sidekick for Splunk
+# AI Sidekick for Splunk - macOS User Guide

-This guide covers setting up the AI Sidekick for Splunk on macOS systems.
+Complete setup and usage guide for Mac users.
+This guide walks you through installing, configuring, and using your personal AI Sidekick for Splunk on macOS.

+## What You'll Build

+By the end of this guide, you'll have:
+- ✅ A fully functional AI Sidekick running on your Mac
+- ✅ Real-time connection to your Splunk environment via MCP
+- ✅ Access to specialized AI agents for search, research, and administration
+- ✅ A web interface to interact with your AI Sidekick
+- ✅ Understanding of the modular agent architecture

 ## Prerequisites